 Coal and Ash Handling Arrangements

-The crushing coal is transferred to the boiler by the conveyer belt the coal is burnt in the boiler and generates steam that is used to produce electricity.
+The crushing coal is transferred to the boiler by the conveyor belt the coal is burnt in the boiler and generates steam that is used to produce electricity.
 On the other hand, smoke and fumes are also produced.
-After the complete coal combustion, the coal is removed to the ash handling plant and coal is delivered to the smoke or fumes storage plant for disposal.
-The huge electrical energy is produced by burning huge coal.
+After the complete coal combustion, the coal is removed from the ash handling plant, and the coal is delivered to the smoke or fumes storage plant for disposal.
+A huge electrical energy is produced by burning huge coal.

 Steam Generating Plant

 The boiler is a very crucial part of the coal or thermal power plant because the boiler is used to contain water and the water of the boiler is heated by coal combustion.
-The boiler is utilized to convert water into steam energy at very high temperatures and high pressure.
+The boiler converts water into steam energy at very high temperatures and high pressure.

-The steam flow at high pressure to the turbine and the turbine converts it into mechanical energy and alternator is coupled with the turbine then the alternator converts mechanical energy into electrical energy.
-The flue gases come from the boiler through the super-heater, economizer, and air preheater, and the steam is finally exhausted into the atmosphere through the chimney.
+The steam flows at high pressure to the turbine and the turbine converts it into mechanical energy and the alternator is coupled with the turbine then the alternator converts mechanical energy into electrical energy.
+The flue gases come from the boiler through the superheater, economizer, and air preheater, and the steam is finally exhausted into the atmosphere through the chimney.

-The wet steam is produced in the boiler and generated wet steam flows through the super-heater.
-Super-heater consists of a bunch of tubes of special alloy.
+The wet steam is produced in the boiler and generated wet steam flows through the superheater.
+The superheater consists of a bunch of tubes of special alloys.
 The super-heater super-heat the wet steam (steam temperature is increased above the water boiling point).
-The superheating system provides two major benefits such as
+The superheating system provides two major benefits, such as

 - The overall efficiency of the thermal power plant is increased

-- The wet steam can be caused for the steam turbine blade corrosion
+- The wet steam can cause the steam turbine blade corrosion

 Before discussing steam turbines we have to know about the prime mover.
 A Prime mover is a mechanical device that converts some other forms of energy into mechanical energy.
 There are two types of a prime mover such as